privacybydesign/irmamobile/README.md

       dart test_driver/main.dart --target=integration_test/issuance_test.dart

 Note: we currently use `flutter drive` to run the integration tests, because `flutter test` does not allow us to specify a `--flavor` on Android.
+Due to this, the tests sometimes hang when "attempting to resume isolate" on Android.
+For now, the easiest work-around is to run the tests a second time then.

 ### Run on Android natively